A2Amir/Data-Visualization-in-Data-Science-Process/Code/Bivariate Exploration of Data.md

 You might encounter marginal distributions that are plotted alongside bivariate plots such as scatterplots which named rug plots.
 In a rug plot, all of the data points are plotted on a single axis, one tick mark or line for each one.
 Another plot type similar to the rug plot is the strip plot.
 It's like a swarm plot but without any dodging or jittering to keep points separate or off the categorical line. check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Rug%20and%20Strip%20Plots.ipynb) to get more familiar with it.

+# Stacked Plots

+The most basic stacked chart takes a single bar representing the full count, and divides it into colored segments based on frequencies on a categorical variable.
+If this sounds familiar, that's because it almost perfectly coincides with the description of a pie chart, except that the shape being divided is different.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Stacked%20Plots.ipynb) to get more familiar with it.